What is NetSuite?

 Procurement: NetSuite Procurement improves the procure-to-pay process, saving you time and improving cashflow.

-Demand planning: NetSuite Demand Planning helps prepare future demand for services and products you offer based on advanced analysis of existing data.
+Supply & Demand Planning: NetSuite Supply & Demand Planning helps prepare future demand for services and products you offer based on advanced analysis of existing data.
 Different planning methods are available for this.

 Payroll: NetSuite Payroll calculates earnings, taxes, deductions, paid time off and bonuses automatically.
 It accounts for tax variations and can pay employees via direct deposits or printed cheques, and can also file taxes and create tax forms.